Tighter interface with Lua admin suite

 Finally most later/active mods support Lua, WolfAdmin isn’t legacy only and the engine can grab sqlite3 data.
 Let us simply define game manangement is a Lua task.

-#7 Updated by Spyhawk over 2 years ago
+#7 Updated by Spyhawk almost 3 years ago

 !gib is implemented